History of Gujarat

 The history of Gujarat began with Stone Age settlements followed by Chalcolithic and Bronze Age settlements like Indus Valley Civilisation.
 Gujarat's coastal cities, chiefly Bharuch, served as ports and trading centers in the Nanda, Maurya, Satavahana and Gupta empires as well as during the Western Kshatrapas period.
 After the fall of the Gupta empire in the 6th century, Gujarat flourished as an independent Hindu-Buddhist state.
-The Maitraka dynasty, descended from a general of the Gupta empire, ruled the Kingdom of Valabhi the 6th to the 8th centuries, although they were ruled briefly by Harsha during the 7th century.
+The Maitraka dynasty, descended from a general of the Gupta empire, ruled the Kingdom of Valabhi from the 6th to the 8th centuries, although they were ruled briefly by Harsha during the 7th century.
 The Arab rulers of Sindh sacked Vallabhi in 770, bringing the Kingdom of Valabhi to an end.
 In 775, the first Parsi (Zoroastrian) refugees arrived in Gujarat from Greater Iran.

 Following the fragmentation of Gujarat into numerous principalities during the ninth century, the Chaulukya dynasty reunited the region and established the Kingdom of Gujarat.
 From 1297 to 1300, Alauddin Khalji, the Turkic Sultan of Delhi, destroyed Anhilwara and incorporated Gujarat into the Delhi Sultanate.
-After Timur's sacking of Delhi at the end of the 14th century weakened the Sultanate, Gujarat's governor Zafar Khan Muzaffar asserted his independence and established the Gujarat Sultanate; his son, Sultan Ahmad Shah I (ruled 1411 to 1442), restructured Ahmedabad as the capital.
+After Timur's sacking of Delhi at the end of the 14th century weakened the Sultanate, Gujarat's governor Zafar Khan Muzaffar asserted his independence and established the Gujarat Sultanate; his grandson, Sultan Ahmad Shah I (ruled 1411 to 1442), restructured Ahmedabad as the capital.
 In the early 16th century the Rana Sanga invasion of Gujarat weakened the Sultanate's power as he annexed northern Gujarat and appointed his vassal to rule there, however after his death, the Sultan of Gujarat recovered the kingdom and even sacked Chittor Fort in 1535.
 The Sultanate of Gujarat remained independent until 1576, when the Mughal emperor Akbar conquered and annexed it to the Mughal Empire as a province.
 Surat had become the prominent and main port of India during Mughal rule.